angusroberts/robot-antenna/README.md

     ![](play_sound_beep.png "Play Sound block with a sound")

 10. Test that your program so far is working, by clicking on the robot sprite.
 It should beep!
+On older VGA monitors without speakers, you may need to plug headphones in to the Raspberry Pi to hear the beep.

 11. Save your work so far by clicking on **File** and **Save As**.
 Name your file **Robot** and click **OK**.